syryz/MacLike-Discord/README.md

 - Switching between light and dark themes removes transparency.
 This is an issue with Discord/Vencord's implementation, so it cannot be fixed on my end.

 ### Credits
-- Inspiration from macOS apps
+- Huge thanks to [hxntxihero](https://github.com/hxntxihero) for Windows compatibility.
 - Part of the WAM project

 Created by *syrys*